Uklejamini357/break_infinity/README.md

 - log: logarithm of x, equal to (exponent + log10(mantissa)) / log(x)

-No one has ever made this addon before on this game, might as well as be the first one to be made on gmod lua But what if there was Break Eternity in gmod?
+No one has ever made this addon before on this game, might as well as be the first one to be made on gmod lua.
+But what if there was Break Eternity in gmod?
 (1e1.8e308 and beyond, maybe even 10^^308 and up to 10^^1.79e308)

+Maybe in the future...

 # Other notes:
-- NOTE THAT THIS ADDON DOES NOTHING BY ITSELF ALONE!
-(If you feel like it, you can make a nice script with this addon.)
+- THIS ADDON DOES NOTHING BY ITSELF ALONE!
+(If you feel like it, you can make a nice script with this addon.
+Options are very limited, though.)
-- Plus, I don't care if you reupload the addon or if you include it in a gamemode.
-My code from this addon can be reuploaded, modified etc.
 - Tested on gmod with 64-bit binaries.
 I do not guarantee any functionality on 32-bit gmod!